criesbeck/cs325-js/README.md

 * No input objects should be modified.
 * Results should be returned as values, not printed.

-Most exercises can be done with one short function, but feel free to define helper functions if they make the solution clearer.
+Most exercises can be done with one short function, but feel free to define helper functions if they make your solution clearer.

 Start with the first exercise.